Liquid Fusion is a fresh, young South African theatre company based in Johannesburg.

 MARK TATHAM is a South African actor, dancer, singer, physical theatre performer, writer and theatre maker.
 He is a co-founder and artistic director of Liquid Fusion.
 He completed his Honours degree in Dramatic Arts at Wits University in South Africa in 2014, majoring in Performance Studies, Musical Theatre and Physical Theatre.
 He was awarded the prizes for the Highest Marks in two Honours-level courses, namely Performance Studies and Musical Theatre.

-Mark is currently in Asia playing the role of Ed, the hyena, in Disney's 'The Lion King' in the International Tour.
+Mark is currently playing the role of Ed, the hyena, in Disney's 'The Lion King' in the International Tour.

 He played Jiminy Cricket in Janice Honeyman’s pantomime 'Pinocchio' at the Joburg Theatre in late 2017, a role for which he won 'Best Supporting Actor in a Musical' in the SA Theatre Magazine Awards as well as a nomination for 'Best Supporting Performance in a Musical' in the Naledi Theatre Awards.